ovsundal/Website-Performance-Optimization/docs/README.md

 # Website Performance Optimization portfolio project

-What is this about?
+What is this project about?

 A poorly optimized webpage was given to me.
 The goal of this project is to optimize two pages, index.html and pizza.html and achieve a high score in Google pagespeed (https://developers.google.com/speed/pagespeed/insights/).
 Only optimization was done - content was left alone.

 SCORE BEFORE OPTIMIZATION:
 index.html: 27 (mobile), 29 (desktop)